delta-electronics-australia/deltasolarcharger/README.md

 Once this script finishes running, the system should reboot by itself.
 Once the system has rebooted, the on board Wi-Fi router will have been activated and the Solar Charger program and OCPP backend will also be running.

+enable SSH and VNC in Pi configuration and disable serialconasole: preferences->raspberry pi configuration-> interfaces

+Run app and create a new account and setup the connection method